Ceudan/Coden_Portfolio/README.md

 # Project 4: Sliding Puzzle Solver
 [Virtual Game Link](https://www.proprofsgames.com/puzzle/sliding/mona-lisaq/)

-There are 2 distinct stages to solving a sliding puzzle.
-First, the user must estimate the original configuration of the subpieces.
+There are 2 distinct stages to this puzzle.
+First, you must estimate the original configuration of the subpieces.
 Second, you must rearrange the subpieces into the original configuration while obeying the constraints of the game.

 ### Subtask 1: Original Configuration Estimation
 [Article Link](https://github.com/Ceudan/Sliding-Puzzle-Solver/blob/main/README.pdf)